aashiq-ahmed-robotics/Robotics-Projects/Food-Sorting-System/README.md

 ## Code
 - `shape_sorting.py` – Image processing and defect detection logic

+## Note
+Code provided is a sample code not the complete code

 ## Limitations
 - Performance depends on consistent lighting
 - Overlapping items are difficult to detect